kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 x64 ABI define thse args as non-volatile: `r12, r13, r14, r15, rbx, rsp and rbp`.

 #### Caller saved registers and shrink wrapping
-Volatile registers, or call-clobbered registers.
+Caller saved, volatile registers are also called call-clobbered registers.
 It is the caller's responsibility to push these registers onto the stack or copy them somewhere else if it wants to restore this value after a procedure call.
 It's normal to let a call destroy temporary values in these registers.

 As Graham Markall feared back in 2018 there might also be problems with ["shrink wrapping"](https://gcc.gnu.org/onlinedocs/gcc-7.1.0/gccint/Shrink-wrapping-separate-components.html) when zeroing "all registers".
 This is [addressed by making all zeroing based on only call-used registers](https://gcc.gnu.org/pipermail/gcc-patches/2020-August/551448.html).